 The Simplex (A-frame) wheel first appeared in advertisements in August 1979, and the unusual two-legged Karena in June 1980.
 Possibly 500 of each were made, before their production stopped five or six years later.
 The pictures below are from a Baynes leaflet.

 In all, Ian estimates his firm may have made about 5000 wheels.
 They stopped making the Colonial by 1988, when there were fewer spinners buying new wheels.
-In 1993 the wheel-making part of the business was sold to Murray Bebbington, and production of the Colonial continues with many being exported to the USA.
+In 1993 the wheel-making part of the business was sold to Murray Bebbington, and production of the Colonial continued with many being exported to the USA.

 This information was compiled by Lyndsay Fenwick with the help of Ian Baynes.

 Note: the company ceased production in 2015.
 The original information that would have come with a later Baynes wheel can be downloaded here.